General Relativistic Calculations for White Dwarf Stars: Introduction

-White dwarfs are small faint stars having reached the end of their stellar evolution.
-The simplest of them are composed mainly of helium at high temperature ($\sim10^7$ K) and pressure.
-The thermal energy provided by the temperature is sufficiently large to ionize the helium atoms completely.
-The Fermi temperature ($\sim10^{11}$ K) calculated from the electron density suggests that matter inside the star is highly degenerate \cite{huang1987}.
-The outward pressure created by the degenerate electron gas keeps the star from gravitational collapse.

-After Dirac \cite{dirac1926} formulated his Fermi-Dirac distribution in 1926, Fowler \cite{fowler1926} treated the electron gas in Sirius-B as almost completely degenerate.
-He treated the electron gas as non-relativistic and found no limiting mass for the star.
-However, Anderson \cite{anderson1929} and Stoner \cite{stoner1929} considered the electron gas as relativistic and found the existence of a limiting density, although the treatments were heuristic.
-Chandrasekhar \cite{chandra1931, chandra1931a, chandra1935} obtained the limiting mass as $0.91\,M_\odot$ by treating the degenerate electron gas as relativistic.
-In 1934, Chandrasekhar \cite{chandra1939} succeeded in formulating the theory of white dwarfs to full generality.
-He employed Newtonian gravity and an equation of state valid for the entire range of electron velocities, including relativistic velocities, of the degenerate Fermi gas to obtain the equation of hydrostatic equilibrium.
-He thus obtained the equations in the form of Lane-Emden equation with index $3$ and solved the differential equations numerically to obtain the limiting mass of $1.44\,M_\odot$ (the Chandrasekar limit).
-In 1964, Chandrasekar \cite{chandra1964} also consider the problem in the general relativistic framework and obtained the limiting mass as $1.4176\,M_\odot$.
-In 1965, Anand \cite{anand1965} studied the effect of rotation on a white dwarf star.
-He showed that the effect of rotation modifies the value of limiting mass to $1.704\,M_\odot$ implying an increase of 2.5\% in Chandrasekhar's limiting mass.
-Qualitative arguments given by Landau and Lifshitz \cite{landau1959} suggests that the inter-particle Coulomb interaction is negligible in a white dwarf star.
-Later, using the method of Bohm and Pines \cite{bohm1951}, Singh showed that the correction to the electron density due to electron-electron interaction is small and can be treated as negligible \cite{singh1957}.
+Following the formulation of the Fermi-Dirac statistics, \cite{fowler1926} treated the electron gas in Sirius-B as a degenerate non-relativistic gas and found no limiting mass for the star.
+However, \cite{anderson1929} and \cite{stoner1929} considered the electron gas as relativistic and found the existence of a limiting density although their treatments were heuristic. \cite{chandra1931, chandra1931a, chandra1935, chandra1939} obtained the limiting mass as $0.91M_\odot$ initially by treating the degenerate electron gas as relativistic, and subsequently he succeeded in formulating the theory of white dwarfs to full generality.
+He employed Newtonian gravity and an equation of state valid for the entire range of electron velocities (including relativistic velocities) of the degenerate Fermi gas to obtain the equation of hydrostatic equilibrium.
+He thus obtained the equations in the form of Lane-Emden equation with index $3$ and solved the differential equations numerically to obtain the limiting mass of $1.44 M_\odot$. \cite{chandra1964} also considered the problem in the general relativistic framework to study the instability of a radially pulsating white dwarf star and obtained the critical mass as $1.4176M_\odot$. \cite{anand1965} studied the effect of rotation on a white dwarf star and showed that the value of limiting mass increases to $1.704\,M_\odot$.
+Qualitative arguments given by \cite{landau1959} suggest that the inter-particle Coulomb interaction is negligible in a white dwarf star.
+Using the method of \cite{bohm1951}, \cite{singh1957} showed that the correction to the electron density due to electron-electron interaction is small and can be treated as negligible.
+On the other hand, \cite{salpeter} reconsidered the problem to account for Coulomb effects, Thomas-Fermi correction, exchange energy and correlation energy and showed that the equation of state departs measurably from the ideal degenerate case.